 - Prepare a personal statement, 250-600 words long, which you will copy and paste on the online application.
 Please take in consideration that this personal statement should be written with as much care and effort as your essay to apply to Cornell.
 A good personal statement is a crucial component of your application.
 Please include in your essay:

 - How your experiences and your academic or career goal have led you to pursue concurrent degrees.

 - How your interest in these two majors and colleges has developed, and how you have explored them.

 - Explain clearly and in a well thought-out manner how your concurrent degrees could provide you with the tools and instruction you desire to achieve at Cornell, and why other options (double major, minors, grad school, etc.) are not useful.

 - If you do not satisfy all the requirements for admission to the second college, state the reasons for this, and how you intend to fulfill those requirements.

 - You can also talk about the activities that you are or have been involved in and how they have shaped you, as well as any other information you consider will further clarify your interest.

-- Submit your online Concurrent Degree Application and all other specific application material requested by your intended second college.
-The deadline is the last day of classes at 11:59 pm.
+- Submit your online Concurrent Degrees Application and all other specific application material requested by your intended second college.
+The deadline is the last day of classes before midnight.